vartikabisariya/exerPythUnitTest/README.md

 ## Follow along with this tutorial

 * Complete the tutorial at: https://www.youtube.com/watch?v=6tNS--WetLI&t=1297s
+* In the last 5 minutes the presenter has you add some code working with schedules.
+You don't need to do that part.
+Specifically it says to add code to import requests and import schedule.
+Stop there.
+Don't do that part.

 ## Push your updated file to your GitHub repository